-WAC gives your full control over all aspects of server infrastructure and is particularly useful for managing servers on private networks that are not connected to the Internet.
-Microsoft granted interested parties early access to a Technical Preview package, and the results are in: users love the streamlined simplicity of WAC.
+WAC gives your full control over all aspects of server infrastructure and is particularly useful for managing servers on private networks unconnected to the Internet.
+Microsoft granted interested parties early access to a “Technical Preview” package, and the results are in: users love the streamlined simplicity of WAC.
 For IT admins looking to utilize a GUI platform and toolset to remotely manage Windows Server and Windows 10 machines, WAC is the way to go.

 WAC can manage Windows Server and Windows 10 instances anywhere including physical systems, virtual machines on any hypervisor, or running in any cloud.
-Users can connect to the cloud with optional value-added features like integration with Azure Site Recovery for protecting virtual machines, and support for Azure Active Directory to control access with multi-factor authentication.
+Users can connect to the cloud with optional value-added features like integration with Azure Site Recovery for protecting virtual machines, and support for Azure Active Directory to control access with multi-factor authentication (MFA).

 WAC also gives a holistic overview of resources, as well as the ability to dig into granular details, rather than switching between several tools and contexts.
 In addition to server and client machines, users can also manage failover clusters and hyper-converged infrastructure (HCI) deployments.
-As for the future of WAC, Microsoft plans to extend WAC’s capabilities to 3rd-party solutions, meaning hardware vendors will be able to use WAS to provide management of their own hardware.
+As for the future of WAC, Microsoft plans to extend WAC’s capabilities to 3rd-party solutions, meaning hardware vendors will be able to use WAC to provide management of their own hardware.